bynmz/bynmz/README.md

 - 🔭 I’m currently working on Smartphone Apps and IoT
 - 🌱 I’m currently learning Kotlin, Go, Kubernetes.
 - 💬 Ask me about anything!
+- 👨‍💻  Read more about my projects in my [portfolio]
 - 📫 How to reach me: [E-mail](mailto:bynmwz@gmail.com) / [Telegram](https://t.me/bynmz)
 - ⚡ Fun fact: I can bend spoons with my mind